VikingRobotics580/C-Style-Guide/StyleGuide.md

 Now `X::Y::foo()` and `X::foo()` are equivalent.
 Inlining namespaces are primarily used for [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) compatibility.

 Try not to nest namespaces too deeply, as this could cause the code to become cluttered and confusing.

+We do not use the `using` directive because it completely defeats the purpose of having a namespace in the first place.

+###Variables

+Always prefer to wrap non-member or non-local variables into a namespace rather than making them global.
+Always prefer to wrap non-member functions in a namespace rather than making them global or making them static members of a class.

+###Variables